onera/Cassiopee/CPlot/doc/source/CPlot.rst

     Display entity.
     Display function has a lot of optional options that can be specified as arguments.
+    In offscreen mode, you can render with openGL if you have a GPU or with osmesa if you only have a CPU.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]